reconbug/dotfiles-3/docs/windows-1809.md

 ## WSL within VSCode

-The App Store exe for Ubuntu 18.04 seems to be inaccessible to the user via the filesystem, however there is a `bash.exe` app accessible via `C:\Windows\System32\bash.exe` which appears to be the identical environment.
+The App Store exe for Ubuntu 18.04 seems to be inaccessible to the user via the filesystem, however, there is a `bash.exe` app accessible via `C:\Windows\System32\bash.exe` which appears to be the identical environment.

 Add this to your VSCode settings: